rubensworks/rubensworks.net/_posts/2026-04-13-did-ai-clawlers-kill-sparql-federation.markdown

 and integrate them through techniques such as SPARQL federated queries.
 However, we are on a trajectory where usage restrictions make it impossible for such federated queries to be executed.
 This problem is so significant that one might start questioning the fundamental motivations behind Knowledge Graph technologies.
-If we can not integrate data across multiple Knowledge Graphs anymore, what is their value compared to closed and silo-oriented databases?
+If we cannot integrate data across multiple Knowledge Graphs anymore, what is their value compared to closed and silo-oriented databases?

 -----